eeditiones/edep/README.md

 ## Customization

 **Important note**: just like TEI, EpiDoc is **not** a standard in the sense that there's only one way to encode things.
-It does not strictly regulate every little detail, but rather tries to provide a common base.
+It does not strictly standardize every little detail, but rather tries to provide a common base.
 Many aspects depend on the concrete research object and will necessarily differ.
 Therefore you cannot expect that the editor will consume every possible variation of EpiDoc out of the box.
 It should handle the common denominator, i.e. common parts like titles, transcriptions, translations or commentaries, but may fail to correctly interpret other details of your encoding, which require further customization.

 The editor is based on the forms framework [fore](https://jinntec.github.io/Fore/doc/index.html), which implements declarative user interfaces in plain HTML.
 The main editing form resides in [edit.html](src/templates/edit.html).
 This is an HTML5 file using so called *web components* for the form and some of the dynamic functionality.
 Web components are part of the W3C HTML5 standard and interpreted directly by the browser.
 They do not require any server-side processing.